marklogic-community/corb2/README.md

 ### Options
 * XCC-CONNECTION-URI (Connection string to MarkLogic XDBC Server)
-* COLLECTION-NAME (Value of this parameter will be passed into the URIS XQuery module via the XQuery $URIS parameter)
+* COLLECTION-NAME (Value of this parameter will be passed into the URIS-MODULE via external or global variable with the name URIS)
-* XQUERY-MODULE (XQuery to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE)
+* XQUERY-MODULE (XQuery or java script to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE.
+Module is expected to have at least one external or global variable with name URI.
+XQuery and java script modules need to have .xqy and .sjs extensions respectively.
+If returning multiple values from a java script module, values must be returned as ValueIterator.)
 * THREAD-COUNT (number of worker threads; default = 1)
 * MODULE-ROOT (default: '/' for root)
 * MODULES-DATABASE (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)
 * INSTALL (default is false; set to 'true' or '1' for installation)
-* URIS-MODULE (URI selector module.
+* URIS-MODULE (URI selector module written in XQuery or JavaScript.
 Expected to return a sequence containing the uris count followed by all the uris.
-Optionally, it can also return an arbitrary string as a first item in this sequence - refer to URIS\_BATCH\_REF section below).
+Optionally, it can also return an arbitrary string as a first item in this sequence - refer to URIS\_BATCH\_REF section below.
+XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.
+JavaScript modules must return a ValueIterator.)
 * URIS-FILE (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client.
 There should only be one URI per each line.
 This path may be relative or absolute.
-For example, a file containing a list of document identifiers can be used as a URIS-FILE and XQUERY-MODULE can query for the document based on this document identifier)
+For example, a file containing a list of document identifiers can be used as a URIS-FILE and XQUERY-MODULE can query for the document based on this document identifier.)
 * PROCESS-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
 Typically, it can talk to XQUERY-MODULE and the do additional processing locally such save a returned value.)
   * com.marklogic.developer.corb.ExportBatchToFileTask (Generates _**a single file**_, typically used for reports.
 Writes the data returned by the XQUERY-MODULE to a single file specified by EXPORT-FILE-NAME.
 All returned values from entire CoRB will be streamed into the single file.
 If EXPORT-FILE-NAME is not specified, CoRB uses URIS\_BATCH\_REF returned by URIS-MODULE as the file name.)
   * com.marklogic.developer.corb.ExportToFileTask (Generates _**multiple files**_.
 Saves the documents returned by each invocation of XQUERY-MODULE to a separate local file within EXPORT-FILE-DIR where the file name for each document will be the based on the URI.)
-* PRE-BATCH-MODULE (An XQuery module which, if specified, will be run before batch processing starts)
+* PRE-BATCH-MODULE (An XQuery or JavaScript module which, if specified, will be run before batch processing starts.
+XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.)
 * PRE-BATCH-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
 If PRE-BATCH-MODULE is also specified, the implementation is expected to invoke the XQuery and process the result if any.
 It can also be specified without PRE-BATCH-MODULE and an example of this is to add a static header to a report.)
   * com.marklogic.developer.corb.PreBatchUpdateFileTask (included - Writes the data returned by the PRE-BATCH-MODULE to EXPORT-FILE-NAME, which can particularly be used to to write dynamic headers for CSV output.
 Also, if EXPORT-FILE-TOP-CONTENT is specified, this task will write this value to the EXPORT-FILE-NAME - this option is especially useful for writing fixed headers to reports.
 If EXPORT-FILE-NAME is not specified, CoRB uses URIS\_BATCH\_REF returned by URIS-MODULE as the file name.)
-* POST-BATCH-MODULE (An XQuery module which, if specified, will be run after batch processing is completed)
+* POST-BATCH-MODULE (An XQuery or JavaScript module which, if specified, will be run after batch processing is completed.
+XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.)
 * POST-BATCH-TASK (Java Class that implements com.marklogic.developer.corb.Task or extends com.marklogic.developer.corb.AbstractTask.
 If POST-BATCH-MODULE is also specified, the implementation is expected to invoke the XQuery and process the result if any.
 It can also be specified without POST-BATCH-MODULE and an example of this is to add static content to the bottom of the report.)
   com.marklogic.developer.corb.PostBatchUpdateFileTask (included - Writes the data returned by the POST-BATCH-MODULE to EXPORT-FILE-NAME.
 Also, if EXPORT-FILE-BOTTOM-CONTENT is specified, this task will write this value to the EXPORT-FILE-NAME.
 If EXPORT-FILE-NAME is not specified, CoRB uses URIS\_BATCH\_REF returned by URIS-MODULE as the file name.)
 * EXPORT-FILE-DIR (Export directory parameter is used by com.marklogic.developer.corb.ExportBatchToFileTask or similar custom task implementations.
 Optional: Alternatively, EXPORT-FILE-NAME can be specified with a full path)
 * EXPORT-FILE-NAME (shared file to write output of com.marklogic.developer.corb.ExportBatchToFileTask - should be a file name with our without full path.
 EXPORT-FILE-DIR is not required if full path is used.
 If EXPORT-FILE-NAME is not specified, CoRB attempts to use URIS\_BATCH\_REF as the file name and this is especially useful in case of automated jobs where file name can only be determined by the URIS-MODULE - refer to URIS\_BATCH\_REF section below)
-* INIT-MODULE (An XQuery Module which, if specified, will be invoked prior to URIS-MODULE)
+* INIT-MODULE (An XQuery or JavaScript module which, if specified, will be invoked prior to URIS-MODULE.
+XQuery and JavaScript modules need to have .xqy and .sjs extensions respectively.)
 * INIT-TASK (Java Task which, if specified, will be called prior to URIS-MODULE - this can be used addition to INIT-MODULE for custom implementations)

 ### Additional options